9dots/9dots.io-pages/OiiP8t9.md

 ![](http://uploads.9dots.io/OiiR02o_md.jpg)

-ABOVE: Example of what they line following maze can look like.
+**ABOVE: Example of what they line following maze can look like.
 A black line across the maze with walls (boxes) to make sure that the robot is sticking close to the line.
-Students will start at the green start zone and finish in the red zone.
+Students will start at the green start zone and finish in the red zone.**

-### 3) Make your robot run in to each of the four walls on the game board: 100 points
+### 3) Mindstorm Pinball

 The last goal will be to play a game of mindstorm pinball and collect as many points as possible.
+The points will be awarded for:

+- 1st time bouncing off of a wall: 10 points
+- 2nd time bouncing off of the same wall:  5 points
+- 3rd + time bouncing off of the same wall: 1 point
+- 50 bonus point each time all four walls are hit